Royal-Navy/design-system/README.md

 ## Scripts

-The top level project contains scripts that are then executed for all packages.
+The top level project contains scripts that are then executed for all packages:

-- `lint` Checks syntax and simple errors in javascript files.
+- `lint` checks syntax and simple errors in javascript files
-- `test` Runs Jest tests in all the packages.
+- `test` runs Jest tests in all the packages
-- `build` Runs the build script in all packages.
+- `build` runs the build script in all packages

 ## Git hooks